liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### What changed?

-The OpenOffice properties have been moved from Server Administration to an OSGi configuration named `OpenOfficeConfiguration` in the `document-library-document-conversion` module.
+The OpenOffice properties have been moved from Server Administration to an OSGi configuration named `OpenOfficeConfiguration.java` in the `document-library-document-conversion` module.

 #### Who is affected?